 If your Frenchie has eaten a foreign body like a stick, a rock, or other strange objects – a few treatment options are available, depending on the health of your French Bulldog.

-When your Frenchie has been excessively vomiting, crying in pain, and basically distressed.
+When your Frenchie has been excessively vomiting, crying in pain, and distressed.
 Then the very first thing your vet can do is offer IV fluids and pain medication.

 If your Frenchie still has a foreign object in their stomach, making them vomit can make it easier for your French Bulldog to get rid of the item.